...

 Are You the Parent Who Wants to Relocate?

 Whatever your reason, California courts will scrutinize your motivation.
-You need an attorney who can present your case compellingly, honestly, and in alignment with what judges in Los Angeles look for.
+You need an attorney who can present your case compellingly, honestly, and in alignment with what judges look for.

-What our relocation custody attorneys do for you:
+What the relocation custody attorneys at Moradi Neufer LLP do for you:

 1. Analyze your existing custody order and determine your legal standing